 Now multiply that by every member of your organisation if they had the opportunity to do the same.

-Seem like a lot of work and too costly for your training budget?
-It's not, this is the reason Life Ladder was developed.
+Does it like a lot of work that you don't have time for and too costly for your training budget?
+It doesn't have to be, this is the reason Life Ladder was developed.

-Here are 4 reasons why self-development for every employee is powerful.
+Here are 4 reasons why personal development for every employee is powerful.

 1. Enabling Your People to Be Extraordinary